kossiitkgp/docs/events/KWoC/kwoc.md

   - Verification link: A link of certificate hosted on a Public repository of KOSS - [kossiitkgp/public-files](https://github.com/kossiitkgp/public-files)
   - Stats link: A link containing the Student's or the Project's stats respectively for a student or a Mentor.

+- The certificates must be hosted on the public files repo - [kossiitkgp/public-files](https://github.com/kossiitkgp/public-files)
+- The certificates in PDF formats should be sent via mail to the participants.

+### KWoC Website Archival Guidelines

 - Move the website from `kwoc.kossiitkgp.org` to `kwoc{Y}.kossiitkgp.org` (e.g. `kwoc19.kossiitkgp.org` for KWoC19).
 Thereafter, the stats are hosted on the latter while the former is reused next year.

-- The certificates must be hosted on the public files repo - [kossiitkgp/public-files](https://github.com/kossiitkgp/public-files)
-- The certificates in PDF formats should be sent via mail to the participants.
+- archived websites are branches in the frontend repo
+- these branches are deployed on [netlify](https://www.netlify.com/) because [vercel](https://vercel.com/) has a limitation on the number of branches.
+- `kwocxx.kossiitkgp.org` will be the domain of each archive
+- [`kwoc.kossiitkgp.org`](https://kwoc.kossiitkgp.org) will point to the previous KWoC's archive after it ends and before the next KWoC's website is deployed.

+> [!NOTE]
+> Each year a new website may be made or the previous one may be reused with suitable changes.
+Feel free to reuse whatever is required.

 ## Miscellaneous